Tickenham: Transport

 The M5 Motorway runs on the northern side of Tickenham Hill.
 The noise of the motorway is mostly muffled by the hill and woodland.
 Where the M5 cuts through the hill in a man made valley, there is a footbridge connecting either side of the hill.

 Education

 The small village primary school usually has around 100 pupils from the locality.
+Secondary education is not available in the village and so many of the children living in the village commute daily to the nearby towns of Clevedon and Nailsea to attend secondary schools and sixth forms.

 Religious sites

 The parish Church of St. Quiricus and St. Julietta has 11th-century origins, with the nave and chancel being extended by the addition of aisles and the south chapel in the early 13th century.
 It has been designated as a Grade I listed building.

 The church's dedication is extremely unusual — there are three similar dedications in the UK, two in Cornwall, and one at Swaffham Prior, in Cambridgeshire.